MG Software.

 What is the verdict on Sentry vs Datadog?

-Sentry and Datadog complement each other more than they directly compete.
-Sentry is the undisputed leader in error tracking: no other platform offers comparable depth in debugging application errors with session replay, breadcrumbs, and issue grouping.
-Datadog, on the other hand, provides the full observability picture: from server metrics to logs to distributed traces.
-Many organizations use both: Sentry for application error tracking and Datadog for infrastructure monitoring.
-Your choice depends on whether you primarily need to track errors or require full observability.
+Sentry and Datadog complement each other more than they directly compete, although their functionality increasingly overlaps in performance monitoring and distributed tracing.
+Sentry is the undisputed leader in error tracking: no other platform offers comparable depth in debugging application errors with session replay that shows exactly what users did, breadcrumbs that document the path to the error, and intelligent issue grouping that bundles thousands of identical errors together.
+Datadog provides the full observability picture: from server metrics and container monitoring to log management and distributed traces across microservices.
+Many organizations in 2026 use both platforms: Sentry for application-level error tracking and debugging, and Datadog for infrastructure monitoring and log management.
+Your choice depends on whether you primarily need to find and fix errors in application code or require full end-to-end observability across your entire stack.

 Which option does MG Software recommend?

-At MG Software, we use Sentry as our primary error tracking platform.
-The deep error context, session replay, and seamless integration with our Next.js/React ecosystem make it indispensable for quickly finding and fixing bugs.
-The open-source nature aligns with our preference for transparent tooling.
-For clients with complex infrastructure, we combine Sentry with Datadog or Grafana for infrastructure monitoring.
-This combination offers the best of both worlds: superior error tracking and full observability.
+At MG Software, we use Sentry as our primary error tracking platform for every project we build.
+The deep error context with detailed stack traces, session replay that enables us to visually reproduce bugs, and the seamless integration via the official @sentry/nextjs SDK with our Next.js/React ecosystem make Sentry indispensable for quickly finding and resolving production bugs.
+The open-source nature aligns with our preference for transparent tooling whose source code we can inspect.
+For clients with complex infrastructure managing servers, Kubernetes clusters, or multi-cloud deployments, we combine Sentry with Datadog or Grafana Stack for infrastructure monitoring and log management.
+This combination delivers the best of both worlds: superior error tracking for developers and full observability for DevOps teams.

 Further reading